 When renters lose their jobs, landlords tend to lose their rental income.

-Sure, most got a $1,200 stimulus check, and can go on unemployment to receive temporary assistance.
-But with over 45 million Americans unemployed (and millions more added every week), many renters have little hope of resuming work any time soon.
+Sure, most got several stimulus checks, and can go on unemployment to receive temporary assistance.
+But with over 10 million Americans unemployed, many renters in decimated industries like hospitality have had a rough go of it.

 Not all cities and towns are getting hit evenly by COVID-19 however.
 Some cities, like New York, have been devastated.
 Many small towns haven’t seen a single case, and some larger cities have seen only minimal caseloads.